2016 United States House of Representatives elections in North Carolina: District 13

 The 13th district is located primarily in the Piedmont Triad area.
 The new map completely moved the 13th district, which had previously consisted of parts of Wake County and eastern North Carolina.
-The incumbent is Republican George Holding, who has represented the district since 2013.
+The incumbent was Republican George Holding, who had represented the district since 2013.
 He was re-elected with 57% of the vote in 2014.

 Republican primary

 George Holding had been running for re-election to a third term, and was unopposed for the Republican nomination, under the old map.
 After the new map was adopted, he filed to run in the 2nd district.
 The new district attracted a large field of Republican candidates of which Ted Budd, a gun shop owner who had never before run for public office, won the Republican nomination with only 20% of the vote.